oliviertassinari/material-ui/docs/src/pages/components/date-picker/date-picker.md

 ## Views playground

-It is possible to combine `year`, `month`, and `date` selection views.
-Views will appear in the order they passed to the `views` array.
+It's possible to combine `year`, `month`, and `date` selection views.
+Views will appear in the order they're included in the `views` array.

 {{"demo": "pages/components/date-picker/ViewsDatePicker.js"}}

 ## Static mode

-It is possible to render any picker without the modal/popover and text field.
-This can be helpful to build custom popover/modal containers.
+It's possible to render any picker without the modal/popover and text field.
+This can be helpful when building custom popover/modal containers.

 {{"demo": "pages/components/date-picker/StaticDatePickerDemo.js", "bg": true}}